Single-photon-driven high-order sideband transitions in an ultrastrongly coupled circuit quantum electrodynamics system: Qubit-resonator circuit

 To be galvanically connected to the coplanar waveguide resonator~\cite{abdumalikov_vacuum_2008}, the flux qubit shares a common wire (length $34.8$~$\mu$m, width $800$~nm, and thickness $60$~nm) with the resonator's center conductor.
 The Hamiltonian of the resonator is $H_r = \sum_n \hbar \omega_n (a_n^\dagger a_n + 1/2)$, where $a_n^\dagger $ ($a_n$) is the creation (annihilation) operator of the $n$th resonator modes (i.e., the $n\lambda/2$-mode), and $\omega_n$ is the corresponding resonance frequency.
 With a transmission measurement, we determine the resonance frequencies of the lowest three modes of the resonator as $\omega_1/2\pi = 3.143 $ GHz, $\omega_2/2\pi = 6.361 $ GHz, and $\omega_3/2\pi = 9.420 $ GHz.
-Because of the inhomogeneity of the resonator, these frequencies are not perfect integer multiples of $\omega_1$.
+Because of the inhomogeneity of the resonator due to the presence of the qubit, these frequencies are not perfect integer multiples of $\omega_1$~\cite{J. Bourassa_PRA2009}.
 Within our parameter range, the $\lambda/2$-mode is dispersively coupled to the flux qubit with a frequency far below the quantum tunneling $\delta$ (i.e., the energy gap at the degeneracy point) of the qubit, and the $\lambda,\, 3\lambda/2$ modes can be tuned to be on resonance with the qubit by adjusting the magnetic flux bias $ \delta \Phi_x $.
 The dipolar coupling between the qubit and the resonator has the form of $H_{\textrm{int}} = \sum_n\hbar g_n (a_n^\dagger + a_n )\tau_z$, with ${\hbar}g_n=M I_p I_{r,n}$, where $M$ is the mutual inductance and $I_{r,n}$ is the vacuum center-conductor current of the $n$th resonator mode near the flux qubit.
 The qubit is attached to the thin segment of the center conductor in the middle of the resonator, where the current distribution of both the $\lambda/2$- and $3\lambda/2$-mode have antinodes and produces maximum coupling with the qubit.
-This design yields ultrastrong coupling between the qubit and the $\lambda/2$-mode.
-Moreover, the $\lambda$-mode has a node at this position with nearly negligible coupling to the qubit and will be omitted from our discussion.
-Such a specific circuit design makes it feasible to clearly demonstrate the multi-photon sideband transitions.
+The $\lambda$-mode has a node at this position with nearly negligible coupling to the qubit and will be omitted from our discussion.
 The full Hamiltonian of this system is hence $H = H_q + H_r + H_{\textrm{int}}$.
-The uncoupled states of this system can be expressed as $\ketc{qN_1N_3}$, with $q=\{g,e\}$ representing the qubit eigenstates and $N_n$ being the photon number in the $n$th resonator mode. {\bf Transmission spectra}
+The uncoupled states of this system can be expressed as $\ketc{qN_1N_3}$, with $q=\{g,e\}$ representing the qubit eigenstates and $N_n$ being the photon number in the $n$th resonator mode.